 Centre for Clinical Interventions

 - Website: www.cci.health.wa.gov.au/treatment/index.cfm

 - Offers free, state-wide clinical service for adults suffering from anxiety, mood and eating disorders.
 A referral using the Centre for Clinical Interventions referral form is required.

-Curtin University of Technology Interprofessional Health and Wellness Centre
+Curtin University of Technology Health and Wellness Centre

-- Curtin University of Technology offer three clinics – stuttering clinic (speech pathology), adult psychology clinic, and child psychology clinic.
+- Curtin University of Technology offer clinics including a stuttering clinic (speech pathology), adult psychology clinic, and child psychology clinic.
 Psychological services are provided by Clinical Psychology Trainees undertaking supervised advanced postgraduate training and practice in Clinical Psychology.